-How good is medical treatment in Germany?
+11 How good is medical treatment in Germany?

 Patients in Germany receive excellent medical treatment.
 With its dense network of highly qualified doctors, the German health care system is regarded as one of the best in the world.
-Should your child need medical treatment, there is probably no better place to receive top-notch health care than in Germany.
+Should your child need medical treatment, Germany is definitely a good place to receive top-notch health care.

 Those who study in Germany require health insurance.
 Before your child travels to Germany, it is important to clarify whether he/she is insured.
 You might discover that the health insurance policy you have in your home country also covers the cost of medical treatment in Germany.
-For example, students who have a European Health Insurance Card (EHIC) are also covered in Germany.
+For example, students who have a European Health Insurance Card (EHIC) also have access to medically necessary healthcare in Germany.
 However, if your insurance policy does not provide such coverage, your child will have to take out a health insurance policy in Germany.
-Public health insurance costs about 60 euros per month.
+The student rate for public health insurance is around 80 euros per month.